• Skip to primary navigation

 • First, collect all parts as per circuit diagram.

-• Then start with op amp IC1 pin 1 input pin is connected to VR1, switch side, Q1 base and C2 network.
+• Then start with op amp IC1 pin 1 input pin connected to VR1, switch side, Q1 base and C2 network.

-• Q1 emitter is connected to ground through resistor R2.
+• Now transistor Q1 collector connected to positive supply, Q1 base connected between VR1 and C2 and then Q1 emitter connected to ground through resistor R2.

 Conclusion:

-It gives square wave and triangle wave at same time.
+To conclude, this Square and Triangle Wave Generator Circuit is a simple project, as it gives square wave and triangle wave at same time.

-Also, it uses very few parts so the circuit is easy to make.
+Also, it uses very few parts so the circuit is easy to make, moreover, frequency change is smooth and power use is also very low and therefore, this circuit is good for beginners.

 References: